qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadlayer.rst

 Vector Layers
 =============

 To create and add a vector layer instance to the project, specify the layer's data source identifier.
 The data source identifier is a string and it is specific to each vector data provider.
-Layer's name is used in the layer list widget.
+An optional layer name is used for identifying the layer in the :guilabel:`Layers` panel.
 It is important to check whether the layer has been loaded successfully.
 If it was not, an invalid layer instance is returned.

 For a geopackage vector layer: